What is a Digital Alerting System?

 HAAS Alert sends digital alerts up to 30 seconds in advance through its flagship platform, Safety Cloud®.
 These extra moments allow drivers more time to take appropriate action.
 This provides a critical layer of protection for emergency personnel and roadway workers, as digital alerting has been proven to reduce the risk of collision by 90 percent, compared to traditional lights alone.
 Emergency vehicle alert systems like digital alerting aids drivers earlier in making safer, smarter driving decisions, making it a key component of roadway safety.

-The state of roadway safety
+The evolving landscape of roadway safety

 The state of Move Over laws